metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_probe_v1beta1_manifest.md

 Required:

-- `vm_prober_spec` (Attributes) Specification for the prober to use for probing targets.The prober.URL parameter is required.
+- `vm_prober_spec` (Attributes) Specification for the prober to use for probing targets.
+The prober.URL parameter is required.
 Targets cannot be probed if left empty. (see [below for nested schema](#nestedatt--spec--vm_prober_spec))

 Optional:

 - `authorization` (Attributes) Authorization with http header Authorization (see [below for nested schema](#nestedatt--spec--authorization))
-- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authenticationMore info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--basic_auth))
+- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--basic_auth))
 - `bearer_token_file` (String) File to read bearer token for scraping targets.
 - `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.
-The secretneeds to be in the same namespace as the service scrape and accessible bythe victoria-metrics operator. (see [below for nested schema](#nestedatt--spec--bearer_token_secret))
+The secret needs to be in the same namespace as the service scrape and accessible by the victoria-metrics operator. (see [below for nested schema](#nestedatt--spec--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects controls redirects for scraping.
-- `interval` (String) Interval at which targets are probed using the configured prober.If not specified Prometheus' global scrape interval is used.
+- `interval` (String) Interval at which targets are probed using the configured prober.
+If not specified Prometheus' global scrape interval is used.
 - `job_name` (String) The job name assigned to scraped metrics by default.
-- `module` (String) The module to use for probing specifying how to probe the target.Example module configuring in the blackbox exporter:https://github.com/prometheus/blackbox_exporter/blob/master/example.yml
+- `module` (String) The module to use for probing specifying how to probe the target.
+Example module configuring in the blackbox exporter: https://github.com/prometheus/blackbox_exporter/blob/master/example.yml
 - `oauth2` (Attributes) OAuth2 defines auth configuration (see [below for nested schema](#nestedatt--spec--oauth2))
 - `params` (Map of List of String) Optional HTTP URL parameters
 - `proxy_url` (String) ProxyURL eg http://proxyserver:2195 Directs scrapes to proxy through this endpoint.
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
-- `scrape_interval` (String) ScrapeInterval is the same as Interval and has priority over it.one of scrape_interval or interval can be used
+- `scrape_interval` (String) ScrapeInterval is the same as Interval and has priority over it. one of scrape_interval or interval can be used
 - `scrape_timeout` (String) Timeout for scraping metrics from the Prometheus exporter.
-- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time seriesa single target can expose during all the scrapes on the time window of 24h.
+- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time series a single target can expose during all the scrapes on the time window of 24h.
 - `targets` (Attributes) Targets defines a set of static and/or dynamically discovered targets to be probed using the prober. (see [below for nested schema](#nestedatt--spec--targets))
 - `tls_config` (Attributes) TLSConfig configuration to use when scraping the endpoint (see [below for nested schema](#nestedatt--spec--tls_config))
 - `vm_scrape_params` (Attributes) VMScrapeParams defines VictoriaMetrics specific scrape parameters (see [below for nested schema](#nestedatt--spec--vm_scrape_params))